 The use of, and access to data available via GFBio is free of charge.

-- for small scale projects we charge a fixed percentage of 3% of the total budget of the project.
+- For small scale projects we charge a fixed percentage of 3% of the total budget of the project.
 These costs are eligible for funding by the DFG and most probably also by other funders, just give it a try (more information on costs that can be funded by teh DFG can be found here).

 - There are no hidden or subsequent costs for data that are already archived.